New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Acknowledgements

 \section{Acknowledgements}

-J.L. thanks Marcos Crichigno, Kabgyun Jeong and Daun Jung for helpful discussions.
+N.A.N. thanks Junseo Lee for helpful discussions.
 N.A.N. acknowledges support from the Center for Distributed Quantum Processing.
 Part of this work was completed during N.A.N.'s internship at QuEra Computing Inc.